AvaAvarai/AvaAvarai/README.md

 Research conducted during my undergraduate studies:

+4. **["Model Trust Measure through Model Sureness by Iterative Supervised Learning with Visual Knowledge Discovery"]**
+- Authors: Alice Williams & Dr. Boris Kovalerchuk.
+- Status: Accepted for Electronics MDPI journal feature article.

+3. **["High-Dimensional Data Classification in Concentric Coordinates"]**
+- Authors: Alice Williams & Dr. Boris Kovalerchuk.
+- Status: Proposed to IV2025.
+- Contributions: This paper introduces Concentric Coordinates (CoC), a lossless generalization of Parallel Coordinates for high-dimensional data visualization and classification.
+It enables interactive tuning of axis order, scaling, and rotation to reduce occlusion and reveal structure.
+CoC supports visual validation of k-NN, overlap detection, and ensemble refinement, and extends to 2D planar and 3D spatial forms.
+The paper also proposes a Generalized Iterative Classifier (GIC) for rule-based and linear refinement in a human-in-the-loop framework.

 2. **["Boosting of Classification Models with Human-in-the-Loop Computational Visual Knowledge Discovery"](https://arxiv.org/abs/2502.07039)**
 - Authors: Alice Williams & Dr. Boris Kovalerchuk.
 - Status: Preprint on ArXiv.
 Presenting at HCII2025.